35 Website Myths That Still Hurt SEO, GEO and Digital Performance

 Myth 23: Local businesses don’t need SEO

-Myth 24: Anyone can design a website with DIY builders
+Myth 24: Anyone can build the right website with DIY tools

 Myth 25: Security = HTTPS only